And who saved Christmas by lighting the way

 But there's more to tell

 Father Time has a problem.
 Happy, the Baby New Year, has run off (or crawled off, as it were) because everyone was laughing at his big ears.
 If he's not found in time, the Old Year will never end and it will remain December 31st forever.
 Rudolph is sent to search for him in the Archipelago of Last Years, where the Old Years go to retire.
-Every Old Year lives on an island where it forever remains the year that henote reigned over.
+Every retired Old Year lives on an island where it forever remains the year during which the Old Year was the New Year.

 Rudolph's Shiny New Year provides examples of: